derdalab/liga/maldi/ReadMe.md

 ### plotONEmaldi.m dependecies

 All the required dependent function are included in the current directory.
-Need to download all entire folder and sub-folders within 'maldi' folder for the script to works
+Need to download all entire folder and sub-folders within 'maldi' folder for the script to works.
+Curve Fitting Toolbox Add-in (https://www.mathworks.com/products/curvefitting.html) for Matlab is required.

 For plotting maldi, use plotONEmaldi.m and fill in the values for the variables.
 An example is given below: